ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 Do remember, though, that you need to define the CSS rules for these classes in your stylesheet.
 Once this configuration option is set, corresponding style definitions must be supplied to the editor:

 *   For {@link guide/dev/framed/README classic editor} it can be done by defining additional styles in the stylesheets loaded by the editor.
 The same styles must be provided on the target page where the content will be loaded.
+Alternatively additional stylesheets could be added using {@linkapi CKEDITOR.config.contentsCss}.
 *   For {@link guide/dev/inline/README inline editor} the styles can be defined directly with `<style> ... <style>` or `<link href="..." rel="stylesheet">`, i.e. within the `<head>` section of the page.
+* For both types of editors the styles can be defined using {@linkapi CKEDITOR.addCss}.

 You need also to enable these custom styles to the user by adding them to the Easy Image balloon toolbar via {@linkapi CKEDITOR.config.easyimage_toolbar}.
 This option will also integrate your styles with context menu.